 2. Applying for a dental license with a criminal record in Colorado

-In practice, the CDB will not deny licenses to qualified dentists and hygienists as long as their criminal histories have no bearing on their professional competence and character.
-But if the CDB discovers that applicants were not forthcoming about their criminal history, it may deny them a license just for that reason.2
+In practice, the CDB will not deny licenses to qualified dentists and hygienists as long as your criminal history has no bearing on your professional competence and character.
+Though if the CDB discovers that you were not forthcoming about your criminal history, it may deny you a license just for that reason.2

-If an applicant has had their criminal record sealed or expunged, he/she should first discuss with an attorney about the pros and cons of disclosing the record in the license application.
+If you had your criminal record sealed or expunged, you should first discuss with an attorney about the pros and cons of disclosing the record in the license application.
 In most cases, it is more important to be truthful with the CBD than to try to hide a sealed or expunged criminal record.
-(Also see our information pages on Colorado record seals and Colorado record expungements.)

 3. Discipline for dentists following a criminal conviction in Colorado

-Dentists and dental hygienists in Colorado have 90 days to inform the CDB of any criminal convictions they get for a:
+If you are a dentist or dental hygienist in Colorado, you have 90 days to inform the CDB of any criminal convictions you get for a:

 - felony,